 - Shred papers when you bring in the mail – Paper accumulates.
-Get rid of it right as you bring it in the house.
-Have a shredder where you sort the mail and you’ve eliminated touching it more than once!
+Get rid of it right as you bring it into the house.
+Have a shredder where you sort the mail, and you’ve eliminated touching it more than once!
 You can read Home Office Organization: What to Keep for more information on organizing paperwork.

 - Don’t keep magazines – Magazines and newspapers pile up quickly.
 Tear out relevant articles and inspirational photos.
 Then discard.

 - Keep cleaning supplies in a transportable container – When it’s time to clean, you can just grab it and go!
 Kids like this one too, because it’s easy.

 - Create a homework station – Designate a space for homework.
 Keep all the supplies your student will need in that area, so no time is wasted looking for pens, pencils, calculators, etc.

 - Stockpile basic school supplies – Buy a few extra pencils and pens and keep some paper on hand.
 Imagine, you won’t need to make any last-minute trips to the store when an assignment is due.
 Get all of our Back-to-School Organizing tips to make life easier!

 - Make labels for storage containers – It’s so much easier and time-saving to know what’s in your storage containers.
 When you need anything, you know where to find it and so does everyone else in the family.

 - Downsize and purge – Get rid of stuff you don’t use.
 Throw out old shampoo bottles, lipsticks, and skincare products that are crowding bathroom cabinets and drawers.
 Keep only what you use.
 Save some time in the morning by not sifting through old, unused items.
 Do the same thing in your closet, so you only have what you need and like.

 More Home Organization Resources

 If you want several more simple solutions and shortcuts to save time and be less stressed.
 Enter your email below for a free printable guide.